 Hi!
 I really enjoy your website and am constantly quoting it to my husband.
 He loves this, I promise.
-My question is regarding your previously posted recipe for basic béchamel, and variations, to use instead of “cream of something” soups in recipes.
+My question is regarding your previously posted recipe for basic béchamel and variations to use instead of “cream of something” soups in recipes.
 Your recipe suggests it will sub for one can of soup.
 Many of these recipes call for the soup, undiluted.
 This is a 10.75oz can (1.3c, approximately?)
-Using your recipe, I got about 2.5c of a much more liquid product.
-For today, I just cooked it down until it was goopy and will forge ahead.
+I got about 2.5c of a much more liquid product using your recipe.
+I just cooked it down today until it was goopy and will forge ahead.
 For tomorrow, is there a modification I can make to your basic recipe, to yield a sauce that equates to the UNDILUTED canned product?
 Less milk?
 Or just reduce as I attempted last night?
 If this is already addressed in comments or your site somewhere I apologize, but could not find it.

 Cookin’ Casseroles in Charlotte

 I’m with you on loving Home Ec 101 – that’s how I ended up writing for the site!

 According to the label, a 10.75-ounce can of condensed Cream of Something Soup contains “about 2.5 servings” of one-half cup each.
 The word “about” used in the number of servings means there’s slightly less than the number it states.
 So, this works out to slightly less than 1 ¼ cups of condensed soup in each can.

 Heather’s béchamel sauce recipe makes approximately the equivalent of one prepared can of condensed soup or not quite 2 ½ cups.
 This will work fine in some recipes but perhaps not so well in others.
 Let’s talk about why this is and how to make it work for you.